MileHacker Logo

 Tiny, handmade dumplings filled with spiced ground beef or lamb, served with garlicky yogurt, melted butter infused with red pepper flakes, and dried mint.

-Kayseri is famed for the best mantı in Anatolia.
+Kayseri is famed for the best mantı in The republic of turkey.
 Locate it in almost any traditional restaurant.

 Pastırma